IRSAAtUMn/RWorkshop18/docs/05-Logistic.md

 \]
 where $\text{width}_i$ is the width of a female crab's carapace shell and  $p_i$ is her probability of having one or more satellites.

-**Practice:** Create a logistic regression using the female's weight as the predictor and whether she has satellites as the response variable.
-Write down the regression equation.

 ## Interpret the Model ##

 To do some basic interpretation, let's focus on the predictor's coefficient: 0.4972.
 First, notice this is a **positive** number.
 This tells us that wider crabs have **higher** chances of having one or more satellites.
 If the predictor's coefficient were **zero**, there would be **no** linear relationship between the width of a female's shell and her log odds of having one or more satellites.
 If the predictor's coefficient were **negative**, then wider crabs would have **lower** chances of having one or more satellites.

-**Practice:** Do heavier females having higher or lower chances of  having satellites?

 ## Calculate Probabilities ##